General enquiries: 0800 326 5559

 • Poor mood or worldview when sober

-Many symptoms of alcoholism can be confused as symptoms of conditions such as Alzheimer’s or depression.
+Many symptoms of alcoholism can be confused with symptoms of chronic mental health conditions such as Alzheimer’s or depression.

 When trying to identify whether alcohol is being abused, it is important to consider whether the strange behaviour could have another cause.